SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Select contact business.md

 ---
 title: Select contact business
-path: /Blogic/Screen Elements/Select contact business
+uid: blogic_select_contact business
-sortOrder: 58
+sortOrder: 19
 ---

-This element is a dropdown menu that allows for selection of company business.
+This element is a drop-down menu that allows for selection of company business.

 There are no configurable values.